 Commitment to Assessment

-West Virginia University conducts comprehensive assessment of student learning across all campus locations and online offerings.
-Continuous improvement of student learning is faculty-driven, conducted at the course, program, and institutional levels, and grounded in the work of the Undergraduate Council, the Graduate Council, and the University Assessment Council (UAC).
-UAC members from the WVU Morgantown campus, the West Virginia University Institute of Technology, and Potomac State College align assessment with the WVU mission and strategic plan and oversee assessment of the General Education program.
+West Virginia University conducts comprehensive and systematic assessment of student learning across all locations and delivery methods.
+Continuous improvement of student learning is faculty-driven; conducted at the course, program, and institutional levels, and grounded in the work of the Undergraduate Council, the Graduate Council, and the University Assessment Council (UAC).
+UAC members from all WVU locations align assessment with WVU's mission.
+UAC members collaborate with the Faculty Senate's Curriculum Committee to ensure quality and rigor of academic programs and courses, the Teaching and Assessment Committee to ensure quality and rigor across sections of courses regardless of modality of delivery or location, and the General Education Foundations Committee to conduct assessment of the general education program.
 The Council works to strengthen the effectiveness of assessment across all programs by:

-- Providing peer consultant teams to work with departments to enhance their assessment planning and reporting
+- Providing consulting to departments to enhance their assessment planning and reporting.

 - Governor of West Virginia